md-zaman/kubernetes/Notes.md

     **Self-Healing**: If a Pod fails, the ReplicaSet automatically replaces it to maintain the desired replica count.
     **Scaling**: You can easily scale your application up or down by adjusting the number of replicas in the ReplicaSet.

-38. Controller: are someting which ensure that the desired state and actual state are same.
+38. Controller: are something which ensure that the desired state and actual state are same.
 There are default controllers and custom controllers.
 It is a go language application which k8s has written which ensures this.

 39. Controllers defination from Gemini:
     Controllers are the core components that continuously monitor and maintain the desired state of your cluster.
 They operate in control loops, constantly comparing the actual state of objects (like Pods, Deployments, Services) to their desired state, and taking actions to reconcile any differences.